eganba23/Portfolio_7/Piece_7.md

 ## Part 1 - Exploring the Data

+#### What are the dimensions of the COMPAS dataset?
+(Hint: Use inline R code and functions like nrow and ncol to compose your answer.)
+What does each row in the dataset represent?
+What are the variables?

-1. Each row of the dataset represents an individual who arrested in Broward County, Florida.
+1A.
+Each row of the dataset represents an individual who arrested in Broward County, Florida.
 There are 7,214 people in the dataset, and 53 different variables

+2Q.

-2. There should be 7,214 unique people in the dataset.
+2A.
+There should be 7,214 unique people in the dataset.
 After a quick glance through the dataset using view(), I haven’t seen a repeated ID number or person’s name.

 ### Visualizing demographic data